SAP/styleguides/clean-abap/CleanABAP.md

 ENDMETHOD.
 ```

-This is also the case within a statment, as this can easily be seen as a new statement when looking through the code.
+This is also the case within a statement, as this can easily be misunderstood as a new statement when skimming through the code.
 ```abap
 " anti-pattern
 DATA(result) = merge_structures( a = VALUE #( field_1 = 'X'